Cut-rate prices online: shoppers' win, businesses lose

 Cut-rate prices on websites that sell wedding dresses direct from China put pressure on Ann Campeau, who owns four bridal shops.
 She has had customers come in expecting to get a dress at a price similar to what they saw for a low-end gown online.

-"They think, if I go to a store with a $500 budget, I can get what I want.
-That's not even my wholesale cost," says Campeau, whose shops include Strut in Tempe, Arizona, and Long Beach, California, and Garnet & Grace in Whittier and Hayward, California.
+“They think, if I go to a store with a $500 budget, I can get what I want.
+That’s not even my wholesale cost,” says Campeau, whose shops include Strut in Tempe, Ariz., and Long Beach, Calif., and Garnet & Grace in Whittier and Hayward, Calif.

 Bridal shops sell dresses at the manufacturer’s suggested retail price, similar to prices at auto dealerships.
 And since many gowns are made in China, they’re being hit by 25% tariffs.

-"I don't think our industry can afford to raise our prices without losing most of our customers to online sales," Campeau says.
+“I don’t think our industry can afford to raise our prices without losing most of our customers to online sales,” Campeau said.

-To survive, small businesses need a way to differentiate themselves from competitors who have dramatically low prices; for example, bridal shops can turn buying a wedding gown into a special occasion.
+To survive, small businesses need a way to differentiate themselves from competitors who have dramatically low prices.

-"We provide an experience that some women still value," says Campeau, who's been in business for nine years.
+“We provide an experience that some women still value,” said Campeau, who has been in business for nine years.

+Prospective clients have told Akiva Goldstein that big companies can quote them better rates for information-technology services like his, and within minutes.

 “You can’t make a business decision if you haven’t been educated properly,” he says.

-The internet, by making so much information available, has given consumers and business customers more power, says Charles Lindsey, a marketing professor at the University of Buffalo's School of Management.
+The internet, by making so much information available, has given consumers and business customers more power, said Charles Lindsey, a marketing professor at the University at Buffalo’s School of Management.

-"It has changed not only the way we shop, but also the way we think about the marketplace and businesses and how consumers interact with businesses," he says.
-"B2B (business-to-business transactions) is being affected in many cases by the same dynamics."
+“It has changed not only the way we shop, but also the way we think about the marketplace and businesses and how consumers interact with businesses,” he said.

 The shift in power forces business owners to develop new strategies to preserve sales and profits.

-"We will often spend weeks crunching numbers to decide if we should adjust our prices by just a few percentage points to keep up with online competition or stay where we are and ultimately lose business," says Will Munroe, director of e-commerce for Rug Studio, a retailer that operates online and at four stores in Texas.
-He's found that many online shoppers peruse the prices on Google's shopping site and sort the rugs they find by price.
+“We will often spend weeks crunching numbers to decide if we should adjust our prices by just a few percentage points to keep up with online competition or stay where we are and ultimately lose business,” said Will Munroe, director of e-commerce for Rug Studio, a retailer that operates online and at four stores in Texas.

-"If we aren't the lowest price, then it is very likely we'll lose that customer," Munroe says.
+“If we aren’t the lowest price, then it is very likely we’ll lose that customer,” Munroe said.

-The retailer has also changed its merchandise mix, offering more rugs that can be used indoors as well as outdoors — while they tend to be cheaper than strictly indoor rugs, their quality has improved in recent years and they attract buyers who want a lower price.

-Pricing is an ongoing balancing act, says Nikki Corbett, owner of Precise, an editing and proofreading service based in Climax, North Carolina.